-AFTER A LONG PERIOD OF INACTIVITY DUE TO THE COVID-19 PANDEMIC, THE IBF HAS RESTARTED ITS ACTIVITIES: PLEASE REFER TO OUR EVENTS AND NEXT UP PAGES FOR FURTHER INFORMATION.
+AFTER A LONG PERIOD OF INACTIVITY DUE TO THE COVID-19 PANDEMIC, THE IBF HAS RESTARTED ITS ACTIVITIES: PLEASE REFER TO OUR ‘NEXT-UP’ PAGE FOR FURTHER INFORMATION.

 THE IBF PARTNER, UEPA, CONTINUES TO KEEP US UP-TO-DATE ON THE LEGAL SITUATION IN THE CZECH REPUBLIC – LATEST INFORMATION CAN BE FOUND HERE

 The International Business Forum (IBF) is an independent, non-profit organisation that was established at the end of 2007 to provide a platform for senior members of international companies to meet, share experiences, and actively look for opportunities to do business together.

 Since its formation, the IBF has attracted some of the Czech Republic’s biggest foreign investors to its Patronage, and includes on its Board, and amongst its members, many of the most respected business people in the Czech Republic.

 The IBF positions itself as something that is very different to the many other associations and Chambers of Commerce that are operating in the country.
 For example, attendance at IBF events is limited to only the named representative(s) of a member company (who must be of senior management level or director), thereby ensuring that people attending its events are decision-makers or similar – and, of course, topics for seminars and speakers are chosen accordingly.